spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

   - 120 GB of disk space available for the airgap support VM.

-- Dynamic Host Configuration Protocol (DHCP) is required for the airgap support VM so that you can access the VM with SSH.
-You can disable DHCP or modify the IP address after the airgap support VM is deployed.
+- Configure the Dynamic Host Configuration Protocol (DHCP) to access the airgap support VM via SSH.
+You can disable DHCP or modify the IP address after deploying the airgap support VM.

 - Review the required vSphere [permissions](../install-on-vmware/vmware-system-requirements.md).
 Ensure you have created the proper custom roles and zone tags.
 Zone tagging is required for dynamic storage allocation across fault domains